MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 #### 3. Exclude multiple selectors

-In this case we're going to select all the element except `.not-selected` and `#heading`.
+In this case, we want to select all the elements except `.not-selected` and `#heading`.

-There are two ways to do the job, shown as below.
+There are two ways to do the job, shown below.
 1. `body :not(.not-selected, #heading) {}`
 2. `body :not(.not-selected):not(#heading) {}`

-The first method is not well supported all the browsers yet.
-Although we can use the second way instead.
+The first method is not well supported in all the browsers yet.
+However, we can use the second way instead.

 ```css